 The MPS is an in-person full-time degree, based in Little Rock, Ark., featuring classroom education and three required field service projects (domestic and international).
-The Clinton School Online program, designed for mid-career professionals with significant public service experience, is a distance program, entirely formatted through online courses and bookended by on-campus experiences at the start and conclusion of the program.
+The Clinton School Online program, designed for professionals with significant public service experience, is a distance program, entirely formatted through online courses and bookended by on-campus experiences at the start and conclusion of the program.
 Clinton School Online includes one required Capstone project.

 The 36 credit-hour degree will be offered one course at a time (12 courses, each lasting 8 weeks) over a period of 24 consecutive months.
 Courses are grouped in four 24-week terms, with a week-long break after each term.

 The enrollment term is two years.
 If you started in March 2022, you would finish in March 2024.

 The cohort size for Clinton School Online will be approximately 25 students.

-A qualified applicant is a mid-career professional who has demonstrated leadership in his or her career and in his or her personal pursuit of public service, and is someone with a strong academic background.
+A qualified applicant is a professional who has demonstrated leadership in his or her career and in his or her personal pursuit of public service, and is someone with a strong academic background.
 Someone with 5+ years of both professional and public service experience after their undergraduate degree would be a competitive candidate.

 - A completed application form